 \item These $\rho_k$ should be equivalent to the invariants in our earlier works \cite{PP1, PG, Talk:NCSU-1604, Talk:Indiana-1611, Talk:LesDiablerets-1708, Talk:Matemale-1804, Talk:Toronto-1811, Talk:DaNang-1905, Talk:UCLA-191101}.

 \item These $\rho_k$ should be equivalent to the invariants studied earlier by Rozansky and Overbay \cite{Rozansky:TrivialFlatI, Rozansky:Burau, Rozansky:U1RCC, Overbay:Thesis}, as their quantum origin is essentially the same (though strictly speaking, we have not written proofs of that, and normalizations may differ).
-Our formulas are significantly simpler and faster to compute than the Rozansky-Overbay formulas, and in our language it is easier to see the behaviour of $\rho_1$ under mirror reflection (Section~\ref{ssec:Demo} here, unproven in Rozansky-Overbay).
+Our formulas are significantly simpler and faster to compute than the Rozansky-Overbay formulas, and in our language it is easier to see the behaviour of $\rho_1$ under mirror reflection (see Section~\ref{ssec:Demo}).

 \item Like the Rozansky-Overbay invariants, $\rho_k$ should be equivalent to the ``higher diagonals'' for the Melvin-Morton expansion (e.g.~\cite{Rozansky:U1RCC}) and should be dominated by the ``loop expansion'' of the Kontsevich integral~\cite{Kricker:Lines, GaroufalidisRozansky:LoopExpansion}.